January 14th, 2020 By Damian Ferrar

 Immersive recasts the physical and virtual environment to create brave new worlds.
 Responsive anticipates user needs through experiences that sense, measure, and react.
 Curated is about responsibly harnessing data to create hyper-personalised, ultra-relevant experiences.
 Connected creates compelling, consistent and continuous experiences across brand ecosystems.

 In our second post, we delved into Immersive.
-Now, in our third edition, our focus is on Responsive.
+Now, in our third edition, our focus is on Responsive Experiences.
 When we talk about what it means for an experience to be Responsive, we mean experiences that:

 Anticipate user needs